5/26/2000:

 Care should be taken that conditions be reasonable.
 Liability insurance requirements and other limitations should not be unduly burdensome.

-[The following letter was sent to editors of various newspapers and magazines in August of 1994 by Mike Dombeck, Acting Director of the Bureau of Land Management, and Jack Ward Thomas, Chief of the USDA Forest Service.]
+[The following letter was sent to editors of various newspapers and magazines in August of 1994 by Mike Dombeck, Acting Director of the Bureau of Land Management, and Jack Ward Thomas, Chief of the US Forest Service.]

 Dear Editor: